boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/stacked-area-chart.md

 ![Axis Range Settings Output](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/rangeaxis.png)

-3. The parameter value is reflected in the chart axis.
+3. The value of the parameter is reflected in the axis of the chart.

 ![Axis Range Settings Output](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/range.png)

 ### Data Source Field Based Parameter Value:

-1. Create a parameter in the data source type.
-In this, choose any field.
-The value is based on the selected field value.
+1. Create a parameter in the data source type, where you can choose any field.
+The value of the parameter will be based on the selected field value.

 ![Axis Range Settings Output](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/datasource.png)

-2. Click the axis range settings dialog and enter `@` in any textbox(**minimum**, **maximum and interval**).
-Select the parameter value.
+2. Click on the axis range settings dialog and enter `@` in each textbox (**minimum**, **maximum**, and **interval**).
+Then, select the parameter value.

 ![Axis Range Settings Output](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/datasourceaxis.png)

-3. The parameter value is reflected in the chart axis.
+3. The value of the parameter is reflected on the chart axis.

 ![Axis Range Settings Output](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/datasourcemin.png)